Thursday, Dec. 19, 2019

 “This would be kind of the last hurrah with the current … approach,” councilman Sam Weaver said.

 The Shanahan siblings will sign a 5-year lease to continue existing agricultural uses on the site while OSMP works out its own management plan.
-Councilman Aaron Brockett added a friendly amendment to the vote that the analysis period “dovetail” with the lease term so both wrap around the same time.
+Councilman Aaron Brockett added a An amendment that all council members agree enhances a document, resolution, or ordinance.
+Like regu... to the vote that the analysis period “dovetail” with the lease term so both wrap around the same time.

 Lynn Shanahan, one of the ranch’s three owners, took to the podium after council’s vote.
 He was moved to tears as he expressed his regret that the land would leave the family.